-- November 18-19, 2018 -- the town starts to swell, especially around the temples and market area near the lake, as pilgrims begin arriving for the religious part of the fair.
-Official events for tourists continue at the stadium.
-There are amusement rides, folk dances, music performances, stalls, and other entertainment— including turban-tying contests—carry forward, entertaining visitors and locals alike.
+The town of Pushkar also starts to swell—especially around the temples—during the prime fair days, as pilgrims arrive to participate in religious offerings at the fair.
+Official events for tourists continue at the stadium, and amusement park rides, folk dances, music performances, and other entertainment— including turban-tying contests—carry forward, entertaining visitors and locals alike.